openservicebrokerapi/servicebroker/spec.md

 CLI clients will typically have restrictions on how names, such as service and plan names, will be provided by users.
-Therefore, this specification defines a "CLI-friendly" string as a short string that MUST only use alphanumeric characters and hyphens, with no spaces.
+Therefore, this specification defines a "CLI-friendly" string as a short string that MUST only use alphanumeric characters, periods, and hyphens, with no spaces.
 This will make it easier for users when they have to type it as an argument on the command line.
 For comparison purposes, service and plan names MUST be treated as case-sensitive strings.